Greetings and welcome! Thank you for visiting my site.

 At the AAR Regional meetings at

-CU Boulder, 2017 I also presented a paper on my research on materiality and lived religion, which was very well received.
+CU Boulder, 2017 I also presented a paper on my research on lived religion, community and place, which was very well received.
 It was a most inspiring conference with excellent disciplinary cross-fertilization.

 The International Society for the Study of Religion, Nature & Culture, together with the India-China Institute

 "Mountains and Sacred Landscapes" Conference - The New School, 2017

 This was a fascinating conference in NYC where I was delighted to present a paper on my work; it looked at themes of sustainability and resilience, through bonds with place and community, including the "other-than-human".
 I continue to use Italy as one lens, drawing from my work in Lombardy and Piedmont.

 The many panels were superb -- a brilliant conference.

 Food, Festival and Religion: Materiality & Place in Italy